embeddedTS/ts4100-environ-dc/README.md

 ### Front Frame
 Remove the protective sheets of the front frame at this time.
 It may be wise to wear gloves as to prevent fingerprints.

 The PIR sensor is installed in to the back side of the front frame.
-The PIR sensor should be installed so the JST connector is on the left side when facing the frame, i.e. on the same side as the Technologic Systems' Arrows logo.
+The PIR sensor should be installed so the JST connector is on the left side when facing the frame, i.e. on the same side as the embeddedTS' Arrows logo.
 It is affixed with 4x M3-0.5x12 screws, each using 2x of the laser cut acrylic spacers.
 Take care not to let the nuts short against adjcent components on the PCB.

 The LCD, TS-4100, and TS-4100-ENVIRON-DC are all stacked together.
 Run 4x M3-0.5x35 bolts from the front side of the frame and place face down on a desk.
 Slide the LCD face down through the 4x bolts.
 Set 6x of the laser cut acrylic spacers on each of the four bolts.
 Slide the TS-4100 and TS-4100-ENVIRON-DC stack on to the four mounting bolts, positioning the stack so the TS-4100 is closer to the LCD and the LCD Flat-Flex-Connector is on the bottom to allow connection to the LCD.